-These are critical qualities to deal in our VUCA world.
+- These are critical qualities to deal with in our VUCA world.

-Conscious leaders are leaders with a strong sense of self but that know that we are not our thoughts and feelings about ourselves.
+Conscious leaders are leaders with a strong sense of self but that knows that we are not our thoughts and feelings about ourselves.

 Conscious leaders are aware that identity/ego is just a construction and, being a construction, it doesn’t need to be defended as much.